 1.3.
-Agency's Authority to Property-Related Fees for Water Service
+Agency's Authority to Impose Property-Related Fees for Water Service

 The GGA is a nine-member, multi-agency Joint Powers Authority (JPA) that was formed on June 20,2017.
-The GGA is the GSA responsible for implementation of SGMA in the Glenn County portion of the Colusa Subbasin (5-21.52).
+The GGA is the GSA responsible for compliance and implementation of SGMA in the Glenn County portion of the Colusa Subbasin (5-21.52).
 The Board of the GGA is composed of representatives of the following:

-County of Glenn, City of Orland, City of Willows, Glenn-Colusa Irrigation District, Glide Water District, Princeton-Codora-Glenn/Provident Irrigation District (1 seat), Orland-Artois Water District, and Kanawha Water District formed with the primary purpose of compliance and implementation of SGMA.
+County of Glenn, City of Orland, City of Willows, Glenn-Colusa Irrigation District, Glide Water District, Princeton-Codora-Glenn/Provident Irrigation District (1 seat), Orland-Artois Water District, and Kanawha Water District.